Access AWS With Teleport Application Access | Teleport

 -

-Run the following command to associate the new instance profile with your instance:aws ec2 associate-iam-instance-profile --iam-instance-profile Name="TeleportAWSAccess" \--instance-id INSTANCE_ID --region AWS_REGION
+Run the following command to associate the new instance profile with your instance, assigning INSTANCE_ID to your instance ID and AWS_REGION to your AWS region:aws ec2 associate-iam-instance-profile --iam-instance-profile Name="TeleportAWSAccess" \--instance-id INSTANCE_ID --region AWS_REGION

 Annotate the service account used by the Teleport Application Service to